OperationNT414C/ShellSecBat/README.md

 # ShellSecBat

 Enso Henkaku plugin that shows seconds and battery percent in statusbar.

-This is a fusion between "ShellBat" and "LastSeconds".
+This is a fusion between "ShellBat" and "LastSeconds" plugins.
 It also solves "12 hours" format issues when those plugins were manually combined.